Muhajirabdulmumin/ai-economics-tutor/README.md

 # 📘 AI Economics Reader

-An AI-powered economics dictionary that reads, translates, quizzes, and summarizes economic terms with a beautiful interface.
+An AI-powered economics tutor, with dictionary that reads, translates, quizzes, and summarizes economic terms with a beautiful interface.
 Designed for the 3MTT Knowledge Showcase.

 ## 🔧 Features